edgio-docs/edgio-docs/guides/applications/v7/basics/account_settings.md

 4. When prompted for confirmation, type your password within the **Enter your current password to confirm delete** option and then click **Delete**.
 5. Set up your new [authenticator app](#authenticator-application) or [text message](#sms-messaging) configuration.

-## Github {/*github*/}
+## Github Integration {/*github-integration*/}

-You may revoke the {{ PORTAL }}'s access to your Github account at any time.
+You may connect your Github account to the {{ PORTAL }} when creating a repository.
+This allows the {{ PORTAL }} to integrate our service with a new or existing Github repository.
+However, you may revoke the {{ PORTAL }}'s access to your Github account at any time.

 <Tip>

-If the {{ PORTAL }} does not allow you to connect to a repository connected with your account, then you should try revoking access and then re-authorizing the {{ PORTAL }}'s access to your Github account.
-You may perform this reauthorization by connecting to your Github account when creating a repository.
+If the {{ PORTAL }} does not allow you to connect to a repository connected with your account, then you should try revoking access and then re-authorizing the {{ PORTAL }}'s access to your Github account by connecting to your Github account when creating a property.

 </Tip>